buzzqw/TUS/OBSS/markdown-separati/en/25-equipment-armor-and-shields.md

 Medium armor offers more protection than light armor, but it also impairs movement more.

 *Chain Shirt*.
 Made of interlocking metal rings, a chain shirt is worn between layers of clothing or leather.
-This armor offers modest protection to the wearer's upper body and allows the sound of the rings rubbing against one another to be muffled by outer layers.
+This armor offers modest protection to the wearer' \*\*s upper body and allows the sound of the rings rubbing against one another to be muffled by outer layers.

 *Scale*.
 This armor consists of a coat and leggings (and perhaps a separate skirt) of leather covered with overlapping pieces of metal, much like the scales of a fish.
 The suit includes gauntlets.

 *Ring*.
 This armor is leather armor with heavy rings sewn into it.
 The rings help reinforce the armor against blows from swords and axes.
-Ring mail is inferior to chain mail, and it's usually worn only by those who can't afford better armor.
+Ring mail is inferior to chain mail, and it' \*\*s usually worn only by those who can' \*\*t afford better armor.

 *Breastplate*.
 This armor consists of a fitted metal chest piece worn with supple leather.
-Although it leaves the legs and arms relatively unprotected, this armor provides good protection for the wearer's vital organs while leaving the wearer relatively unencumbered.
+Although it leaves the legs and arms relatively unprotected, this armor provides good protection for the wearer' \*\*s vital organs while leaving the wearer relatively unencumbered.

 **Heavy Armor**

 *Banded*.
 This armor is made of overlapping strips of metal sewn to a backing of leather and chain mail.
 The strips cover vulnerable areas, while the chain mail and leather protect the joints and allow freedom of movement.
 Straps and buckles distribute the weight evenly.

 *Half Plate*.
-Half plate consists of shaped metal plates that cover most of the wearer's body.
+Half plate consists of shaped metal plates that cover most of the wearer' \*\*s body.
 It does not include leg protection beyond simple greaves that are attached with leather straps.

 *Field Plate*.
 Very similar to full plate armor but lighter in construction sacrificing a bit of protection for greater flexibility and mobility.